 “The sports announcing camp gives young individuals an opportunity to learn the basics of sports broadcasting,” said Frattare.
 “It has helped many decide if their interest in the field is strong enough to justify it as a major in college.
 Those of us who conduct the camp are proud to showcase the Waynesburg University campus and broadcasting program to perspective students.”

 Camp teachers and mentors include:

-- Paul Steigerwald has recently entered his seventh season as the play-by-play announcer for the Pittsburgh Penguins on Root Sports.
+•Paul Steigerwald has recently entered his eighth season as the play-by-play announcer for the Pittsburgh Penguins on Root Sports.
 He spent six seasons as the radio voice of the Penguins and the previous 14 seasons as the color commentator on Penguins TV and radio broadcasts.
 Steigerwald has worked in the industry since 1979 when his career started with the Johnstown Red Wings.

-To register, call 1-800-225-7393 or visit sportsannouncingcamp.waynesburg.edu by April 30.
+For more information or to register, visit Waynesburg.edu/sportsannouncingcamp.
 Space is limited and participants will be accepted on a first-come, first-serve basis.

 724.852.7675 or firstname.lastname@example.org